Will I see the Gorillas in the Wild in Uganda? What are my Chances?

-Chances of seeing the Mountain Gorillas in Uganda – the answer is 99%
+A Question often asked: What are my Chances of seeing the Mountain Gorillas in Uganda – the answer is 99%

 Gorilla Trekking is the number one producer of Tourism Dollars.
-The Ugandan Government has done everything to protect the Mountain Gorilla, not only for conservation reasons that Trekking Dollars pay for, but it represents jobs for countless of Ugandan, who have better than average salaried jobs as Rangers, Porters, Lodge Staff, and yes Tour Operators, Driver Guides and more.
+The Ugandan Government has done everything to protect the Mountain Gorillas, not only for conservation reasons that Trekking Dollars pay for, but it represents jobs for countless of Ugandan, who have better than average salaried jobs as Rangers, Porters, Lodge Staff, and yes Tour Operators, Driver Guides and more.

 Once the Pre-Trackers have located you will be seeing later today they call in the coordinates to Park headquarters let the Rangers know as to where to go.
 This all while you are still asleep or having a cup of Big Gorilla Coffee and Breakfast at your lodge.